Test Haut-parleurs

 What is a stereo sound test?

 A stereo sound test checks if your left and right speakers are correctly positioned and functioning independently.
-It plays a distinct sound on each channel to verify separation.
+It plays a distinct tone on each audio channel to verify proper stereo separation and confirm that neither channel is silent, swapped, or significantly quieter than the other.

 Why do I need a frequency sound check?